WW-FL: Secure and Private Large-Scale Federated Learning: The Framework

+The distributed aggregator model, as outlined in~\secref{sec:intro}, circumvents the possibility of several privacy attacks that were recently presented for single-server aggregators even when relying on maliciously secure aggregation protocols~\cite{WEB:BDSSSP22,ICLR:FowlGCGG22,ICML:WenGFGG22,AAAI:SAGJA23,EUROSP:BDSSSP23,SP:ZSEEAB24}; for example, by excluding certain inputs from the computation and thus influencing the \emph{correctness}~(but not the security) of the protocol, a malicious single server can mount \emph{privacy} attacks that allow to infer information about particular participants and their training data.
+In contrast, in our distributed aggregator setting, even when having only semi-honest protocol security, such attacks are detectable as long as at least one of the servers behaves honestly.

-\makeparafit \algref{alg:algorithm-workflow} provides the model training algorithm in \FLname.
-Though \FLname{} has a three-layer architecture, it can easily accommodate more levels of hierarchy depending on the size of the deployment.
+\myparagraph{\FLnameTitle{} -- The Complete Picture} \algref{alg:algorithm-workflow}~(\FLTrain) provides the training algorithm in~\FLname.
+We detail the necessary~MPC functionalities along with the~\FLname{} training functionality $\funcFLname$ (\algref{alg:algorithm-ideal-functionality}) in~\secref{sec:framework-threat-model}.
+Although~\FLname{} has a 3-layer architecture, it can easily accommodate more levels of hierarchy depending on the size of the deployment.
 For this, additional layers of~MPC clusters can be added between layers~I~and~II, with the clusters performing secure aggregation instead of~PPML training.

-Existing schemes for global model privacy, such as~\citet{CCSW:MandalG19} and~\citet{DLS:FereidooniMMMMN21}, only protect the model from either clients or aggregator servers, leaving the possibility of collusion especially in a cross-device setting. \FLname{} addresses this issue by keeping the global model in a secret-shared fashion, ensuring that no single entity or group of colluding entities~(up to an allowed corruption threshold) can access the model.
-This provides a stronger sense of privacy and also protection against unauthorized use or misuse, such as a client disclosing the trained model to another organization for further training or commercial use.
+Existing schemes for global model privacy, such as~\cite{SP:RatheeSWP23} and~\cite{TCHES:TXLZ25}, only protect the model from either clients or aggregator servers, leaving the possibility of collusion especially in a cross-device setting. \FLname{} addresses this issue by keeping the global model in secret-shared form, ensuring that no single entity or group of colluding entities~(up to an allowed corruption threshold) can access the model.
+This provides a stronger notion of privacy and also protects against unauthorized use or misuse, such as a client disclosing the trained model to another organization for further training or commercial use.
+For scenarios demanding disclosure of the global model to authorized entities, such as consortium members, the global servers can utilize the $\MPCReveal$ protocol.

+In~\secref{sec:system-flow}, we provide a detailed explanation of the $\FLTrain$ algorithm for a scenario involving three Layer~II MPC clusters, each using a different protocol: two-party~\cite{NDSS:Demmler0Z15}, three-party~\cite{CCS:AFLNO16,CCS:MohRin18}, and four-party~\cite{NDSS:KotiPRS22}.
+The global servers are instantiated using a two-party protocol with a helper, based on CrypTen~\cite{NeurIPS:KnottVHSIM21}.